ericstrobl/SIEVE/README.md

 * Outcome-item GWAS z-scores for each clinical item
 * Variant genomic positions
-* A reference gene-expression matrix 'G' (individuals by genes)
+* A reference gene-expression matrix `G' (individuals by genes)
-* An individual-level genotype matrix 'V' measured in the same individuals as the reference gene-expression data (individuals by variants)
+* An individual-level genotype matrix `V' measured in the same individuals as the reference gene-expression data (individuals by variants)
-* A drug perturbation matrix of differential expression signatures 'H^diff' (conditions by genes)
+* A drug perturbation matrix of differential expression signatures `H^diff' (conditions by genes)
 * Cell-line annotations to filter perturbation conditions by cell-line
 * A negative anchor set 'A_-'